 Can Success and Sex Sell Mindfulness?

-I found this such an entertaining and well-written article; Can Success and Sex Sell Mindfulness?
+I found this article so entertaining and well-written: Can Success and Sex Sell Mindfulness?
 I hope you find it as riveting as I did.
-I think she has raised some excellent questions for further reflection.
+She has raised some excellent questions for further reflection.

 The first thing that bothered me in the article was that I actually knew what the expression “side-boob” meant.
 I wish I didn’t but I do, enough exposure to pop culture through Facebook and online research has me more mainstream slang-friendly than I would like.
-The other part that caught my attention was the author’s surprise that mindfulness is being promoted through “success”, I thought that was something common the last decade or so.
-My sense is that it is probably the most common vehicle for motivating and exposing mainstream people to mindfulness.
+The other part that caught my attention was the author’s surprise that mindfulness is being promoted through “success.”
+I thought that was something common in the last decade or so.
+I sense that it is probably the most common vehicle for motivating and exposing mainstream people to mindfulness.
 If Yoga was promoted through the images of gorgeous white women with no pores or body fat, why not mindfulness through success?
-It is not that I think they are the ideal route, but who is to say what means we find our way to a Spiritual Path is good or bad?
-My personal path was not the prettiest route, but it was a start and I have found my way.
-There was an expression popular at the time that was very applicable to my experience towards spiritual development; “I didn’t see the light, I felt the heat because my ass was dragging!”
+It is not that I think they are the ideal route, but who is to say what means we find our way to a spiritual path?
+Is it good or bad?
+My personal path was not the prettiest route, but it was a start, and I found my way.
+There was an expression popular at the time that was very applicable to my experience of spiritual development; “I didn’t see the light; I felt the heat because my ass was dragging!”
 The cleaned-up version is in the image below by Caroline Schroeder.
-It is more important what we do when we interface with something profound, than how we get there.
-If a pretty face or the attraction to financial gain get you to make a positive step in your life, and your process takes you deeper and closer to knowing who you are, GREAT!
+What we do when we interface with something profound is more important than how we get there.
+If a pretty face or the attraction to financial gain gets you to make a positive step in your life, and your process takes you deeper and closer to knowing who you are, GREAT!

 Can Success and Sex Sell Mindfulness? - Providence Holistic Counseling Services -